 Let’s take a stroll down memory lane and take a closer look at one of Columbus’ most iconic restaurants.

-When the Kahiki Supper Club opened in Eastmoor on E Broad Street in 1961, it was unlike anything Columbus had seen before.
+When the Kahiki Supper Club opened in Eastmoor on E. Broad Street in 1961, it was unlike anything Columbus had seen before.
 The restaurant was opened by restauranteurs Lee Henry and Bill Sapp, who also brought Columbus yet another iconic restaurant, The Top Steakhouse.

 Tiki mania was all the rage after World War II when American soldiers were returning from the South Pacific in droves.
 Having lived in Hawaii, I can tell you that Tiki Bars are entirely a mainland-made fantasy, but that didn’t stop their popularity.
-The essence of tiki bars and restaurants like Kahiki was achieved by blending elements of Asian, Polynesian, and Caribbean cultures to create an “exotic” feeling experience for guests.
+The essence of tiki bars and restaurants like Kahiki was achieved by blending elements of Asian, Polynesian, and Caribbean cultures to create a “faraway” feeling experience for guests.

 The restaurant was unlike anything else in the city.
 With its giant Moai statues flanking the main doors, unique architecture, and tropical vibes, the restaurant left visitors feeling completely transported.

 Once inside, there were all of the typical tiki accouterments, including fish tanks, faux rain forests, and kitschy, tropical decor.
 Hundreds of guests could be seated at once inside the dining room of the Kahiki.
 The restaurant even had its own gift shop and faux lagoon.
 For years, Kahiki was the place to be in the city.
 Celebrities frequently visited the restaurant and it was a popular destination for drinks, dinner, and fun.